The keeping of certain species of wild animals is controlled by the Dangerous Wild Animals Act 1976.

 No person may keep any dangerous wild animal without first obtaining a licence from their local authority.

 The animals for which a licence is required before they may be kept are listed in the Dangerous Wild Animals Act 1976 (Modification) Order 1984.
-This list is available to download here.
+Download the Dangerous Wild Animals Act, 1976 - List of wild animals.

 Dangerous Wild Animal Licences last for 2 years from the date of issue, they are not restricted to calendar years but must be renewed before the expiry date if the licence holder is to continue to keep the animals detailed on the licence.

 Licences to keep exotic, dangerous or wild animals